Q: How do I become a member of COA?

 A: 1,800 hours each year!
 We open weekdays from 9 AM to 4 PM, except when noted.
 We occasionally close the center when the weather is uncooperative.
 If the Kearsarge Regional Schools are closed, COA will be as well.

 Q: Is the Chapin Senior Center open for me to drop in and socialize?
+Due to social distancing requirements we ask that attendees not congregate in social areas within the bulding.

 A: Yes, during regular hours you are welcome to visit our library and living room areas, work on a puzzle, join friends for fresh coffee or tea, or just sit on the sofa and read the local newspapers.